elleFlorio/svn-docker/README.md

 You can optionally bind a local folder to the container folder that will store your repositories using the flag `-v <hostpath>:/home/svn`.

 # Configuration
 **You need to setup username and password** for the access via WebDav protocol.
-You can use the following command from you host machine:
+You can use the following command from your host machine:
 ```
 docker exec -t svn-server htpasswd -b /etc/subversion/passwd <username> <password>
 ```
-To verify that everything is up and running, open you browser and connect to `http://localhost/svn`.
-The system should ask you for the username and password, then it will show you and empty folder (no repos yet!).
+To verify that everything is up and running, open your browser and connect to `http://localhost/svn`.
+The system should ask you for the username and password, then it will show you an empty folder (no repos yet!).
-Check also that the custom protocol is working fine: go to you terminal and type `svn info svn://localhost:3690`.
+Check also that the custom protocol is working fine: go to your terminal and type `svn info svn://localhost:3690`.
 The system should connect to the server and tell you that is not able to find any repository.
 For further information on how to configure Subversion, please refer to the [official web page](https://subversion.apache.org/).

 # Alternative configuration via SVNADMIN